znck/znck.dev/src/blog/articles/2019-finally-some-colors/readme.md

 Why do we need three eighties for one color?

 Yay!
 I can talk about Color Theory.
-I feel that I am a designer now.
+I feel like a designer now.

 Screens use lights to display colors.
 However, we don't need lights in all colors.
 A small set of colored lights can be mixed to create various colors.
 One such set is lights of red, green and blue color.
 So the three eighties in the hex code of grey are amounts of red, green, and blue colors, and it is also the reason that hex code is also called RGB code.